-There are abounding ways to decorate with rolling pins.
+There are abounding ways to decorate with a traditional rolling pin.
 I have six old rolling pins that I have collected and display them on top of our kitchen cabinets in an old white grub pot.

 Homemade Revival has a fantastic post with several more rolling pin decorating ideas that you may enjoy in her post Inspiration Friday: Rolling Pins.